Dorothy Calthorpe: Death and bequests

 Dorothy died on 8 November 1693 and in her will dated 18 May 1693 left a number of bequests to the local poor.

 She left £1,000 to the perpetual endowment of almshouses in Ampton for the use of six old widows or maids and a further £100 to be used to construct the houses.
 The bequest was insufficient and only four almshouses were constructed being completed in 1695.

 £500 was given to the local town of Bury St Edmunds to apprentice poor boys in handicrafts with the trustees being two clergymen.
 Some of the money was used to purchase a house in Chequer Square and three cottages in Bridewell Lane in the town.
 In 1891 the bequest generated £73 12s 11d.
 Equivalent to around £7,250 in August 2022.

 A number of books owned by Calthorpe were bequeathed in her will to both specific relatives and the future inhabitants of the alms-houses.

-A marble monument is mounted on the south wall of St Peter's Church Ampton depicting her knelling by a bookstand with allegorical carvings including a skull and an hourglass.
+A marble monument is mounted on the south wall of St Peter's Church Ampton depicting her kneeling by a bookstand with allegorical carvings including a skull and an hourglass.

 Today the almshouses form a private residence in Ampton known as Park lodge.
 It is a single storey building of colour-washed brick, with chamfered and rusticated red brick quoins and dressings, and a slightly projecting central bay with triangular pediment and brick dentil cornice.
 Black glazed pantiles and two internal chimney-stacks each with two round shafts of ornate moulded brick make up the roof.
 Four late C19 canted bay windows in earlier openings, with C20 small-paned casements.
 Central entrance door with eight raised fielded panels, and subordinate doors in recessed porches.
 The range appears to have been considerably restored in the mid C19, when the present roof, the chimney-stacks and dentil cornice were added to the older structure.
 The Latin inscription, now very faint, reads: 'MDCXCIII DOROTHEA CALTHORPE HOSPITIUM HOC FUNDIT VIRGO IN VIRGINIUM SOLAMEN.'